 Care for a drink several floors up?
 Count us in!
 These rooftop bars in Singapore are quite literally raising the bar with unparalleled views of the city.

-In a city where space is limited, rooftop bars are almost a necessity.
-Boasting spectacular views, good drinks (hello, ladies night), and – relief!– cool breeze, you will never break a sweat up here.
+In a city where space is limited, rooftop bars in Singapore are almost a necessity.
+Boasting spectacular views, good drinks (hello, ladies night), and – relief!– cool breezes, you will never break a sweat up here.
 We’ve rounded up a list of Singapore bars (including the ones at our favourite hotels) with unbelievable views that aren’t just your usual Marina Bay variety.
 Get ready to see Singapore from a bird’s eye view – a toast to high times!

-LeVeL33, 8 Marina Boulevard #33-01, Marina Bay Financial Centre Tower 1, Singapore 018981, p.
-6834 3133.
+Level33, #33-01, Marina Bay Financial Centre Tower 1, 8 Marina Boulevard, Singapore 018981

-Zafferano, Lvl 43 Ocean Financial Centre, 10 Collyer Quay, Singapore 049315, p.
-6509 1488
+Zafferano, Level 43, Ocean Financial Centre, 10 Collyer Quay, Singapore 049315

 Skai, Level 70, Swissôtel The Stamford, Singapore 178882